shisinbin/team-profile-generator/README.md

 3. Run `npm i` to install dependencies
 4. Run `node index.js` to start the app

+### Using the app

-Upon starting the app, you will be prompted to enter details about the manager.
-A menu will then appear, giving you options to add details about engineers and interns.
+Upon starting the app, you will be prompted to enter basic information about a manager.
+Afterwards, a menu will appear, giving you options to add details about either an engineer or an intern.

 <p style="text-align:left">
 <img width="50%" src="img/ss2.png" alt="screenshot image of app in action">
 </p>

-You can add an unlimited number of engineers and interns.
-To complete building the team, select the "Finish building team" option.
-This will render the HTML file in the output folder and end the app.
+Information about an unlimited number of engineers and interns can be added.
+Once finished, selecting the "Finish building team" option will render the desired HTML file in the `output` folder and end the app.

 <p style="text-align:left">
 <img width="50%" src="img/ss3.png" alt="screenshot image of app in action">